ElektraInitiative/libelektra/src/plugins/jni/README.md

 Needs Java 8 or later.
 While the plugin internally uses JNI, the Java binding for your java-plugin may use something different, e.g. JNA.
+The requirements for the java bindings are:

+- needs to have the classes Elektra/Key and Elektra/KeySet with
+ - an constructor that takes a C-Pointer as Long (J)
+ - an method "release" that gives up ownership (set internal pointer to NULL)

+The java plugin itself needs to have following methods:

+- constructor without arguments
+- open with argument Elektra/Key
+- close with argument Elektra/Key
+- get with arguments Elektra/KeySet and Elektra/Key
+- set with arguments Elektra/KeySet and Elektra/Key
+- error with arguments Elektra/KeySet and Elektra/Key

 ## Development ##